idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueCityFalkreathIdle.md

 - The general store's owner is a former Stormcloak.
 Was an interesting experience buying supplies from him.
 Once.
 - Solaf is the nicer of both brothers despite being a former Stormcloak.
 - The former Jarl honours the old ways of the Nords.
 He even bears them in his title of honour.
-- I fear the only ones liking me here are the innkeeper and the alchimist.
+- I fear the only ones liking me here are the innkeeper and the alchemist.
 - There are always dark powers trying to use the dead resting here for their evil schemes.